Kyntaz/lon/README.md

-# lon
+# LON
-LON (List of Notes) is a truly programmable sequencer
+LON (List of Notes) is a truly programmable sequencer.